Creating Clickable Lists

 • owner (user-defined example)

-You can also add stakeholders, drivers, and projects in the Dragon1 repository via the Data Manager and use that as the data source.
+You can also add stakeholders, drivers, and projects in the Repository via the Data Manager and use that as the data source.

-Define at the level of atlas or visualization datasource=repository in the descr field or as datasource attribute with the value repository.
+Define at the atlas or visualization datasource=repository level in the descr field or as datasource attribute with the value repository.

 Areas